Circle actions on four dimensional almost complex manifolds with discrete fixed point sets: Comparison with complex manifolds and symplectic manifolds

+To prove the converse, for $1 \leq i \leq k$, let $p_i=\{a_i,b_i\}$ be an unordered pair of relatively prime non-zero integers with the following properties. \begin{enumerate}[(1)] \item The number of weights that are $+1$ at fixed points of index $j$ is equal to the number of weights that are $-1$ at fixed points of index $j+1$ for $j \in \{0,1\}$. \item Given an integer $w > 1$ and a relatively prime integer $x$, the following sets have the same cardinality. \begin{enumerate}[(a)] \item Points $p_i$ with one weight $+w$ and the other equal to $x$ modulo $w$. \item Points $p_i$ with one weight $-w$ and the other equal to $x$ modulo $w$. \end{enumerate} \item There is exactly one point whose weights are all positive. \end{enumerate}

+Let $S=\{p_1,\cdots,p_k\}$.
+Let $\Gamma$ be a multigraph generated by $S$ (Definition \ref{generated}).
+Then $\Gamma$ is a 2-regular admissible effective directed labeled multigraph satisfying the equal modulo property.
+By Theorem \ref{Textend}, $\Gamma$ extends to $\mathbb{Z}^2$.
+Since there exists exactly one $i$ such that both $a_i$ and $b_i$ are positive, $\Gamma$ has exactly one vertex of index 0.
+This implies that $\Gamma$ is connected.
+By Lemma \ref{winding}, the winding number of $v_i$ is 1, where $v_i$ are as in Definition \ref{extend}.
+Then by Proposition \ref{p37}, the converse holds. \end{proof}

-We prove Theorem \ref{t12} that if $M$ is complex or symplectic, a multigraph describing $M$ can be constructed from a single 2-regular semi-free multigraph $\Gamma$ with $T(\Gamma)=1$ (Figure \ref{fig6}) followed by the 4 operations in Theorem \ref{t11}.
+We show that if $M$ is complex or symplectic, a multigraph describing $M$ can be constructed from a single 2-regular admissible semi-free multigraph $\Gamma$ with $T(\Gamma)=1$ (Figure \ref{fig6}) followed by the 4 operations in Theorem \ref{t11}.

-\begin{proof}[\textbf{Proof of Theorem \ref{t12}}] If $M$ is a complex manifold, the Todd genus of $M$ is equal to 1; see \cite{CHK}.
-Suppose that $M$ is a symplectic manifold.
-Since there is a fixed point and $\dim M=4$, the action must be Hamiltonian; see \cite{MD}.
-Since the action is Hamiltonian, there is a unique fixed point of index 0.
-The Todd genus of $M$ is equal to the number of fixed points of index 0.
-It follows that the Todd genus of $M$ is equal to 1.
-Therefore, in either case the Todd genus of $M$ is equal to 1.
+\begin{theo} Let $M$ be a 4-dimensional compact connected manifold, complex or symplectic.
+Let the circle act on $M$ preserving the complex or symplectic structure.
+Suppose that the fixed point set is non-empty and discrete.
+Then a multigraph describing $M$ can be constructed by beginning with a 2-regular admissible semi-free multigraph $\Gamma$ with $T(\Gamma)=1$ (Figure \ref{fig6}) followed by a combination of the 4 operations in Theorem \ref{t11}. \end{theo}

-We apply Theorem \ref{t11}.
-By Theorem \ref{t11}, a labeled directed multigraph $\Gamma'$ describing $M$ can be achieved from a 2-regular semi-free multigraph followed by the 4 operations in Theorem \ref{t11}.
-Since $\textrm{Todd}(M)=1$, $\Gamma'$ has exactly 1 vertex of index 0.
-Since the 4 operations in Theorem \ref{t11} do not reduce the number of vertices (fixed points) of index 0, to achieve $\Gamma'$ from a semi-free multigraph by the 4 operations in Theorem \ref{t11}, we must begin with a single 2-regular semi-free multigraph $\Gamma$ with $T(\Gamma)=1$ (see Figure \ref{fig6}), i.e., $\Gamma$ has precisely one vertex of index 0. \end{proof}
+\begin{proof} We apply Theorem \ref{t11}.
+By Theorem \ref{t11}, a labeled directed multigraph $\Gamma'$ describing $M$ can be achieved from a 2-regular admissible semi-free multigraph followed by the 4 operations in Theorem \ref{t11}.
+Since $\textrm{Todd}(M)=1$ by Lemma \ref{todd}, Theorem \ref{t21} implies that $\Gamma'$ has exactly 1 vertex of index 0.
+Since the 4 operations in Theorem \ref{t11} do not change the number of vertices (fixed points) of index 0, to achieve $\Gamma'$ from an admissible semi-free multigraph by the 4 operations in Theorem \ref{t11}, we must begin with a single 2-regular admissible semi-free multigraph $\Gamma$ with $T(\Gamma)=1$ (see Figure \ref{fig6}), that is, $\Gamma$ has precisely one vertex of index 0. \end{proof}